Gates will be locked and thousands of rangers furloughed at national parks if government shuts down

 In South Dakota, Gov. Kristi Noem was reviewing a shutdown’s possible impact on national parks, including Mount Rushmore.

-Montana Gov. Greg Gianforte’s office didn’t say if the state would spend money to keep Glacier or Yellowstone national parks open.
-Most of Yellowstone is in Wyoming but three of the five entrances are in Montana.
+Montana Gov. Greg Gianforte’s office didn’t say whether the state would spend money to keep Glacier or Yellowstone parks open.
+Most of Yellowstone is in Wyoming, but three of the five entrances are in Montana.

-Wyoming’s Republican Gov. Mark Gordon is awaiting more information from Interior and the White House to better understand the state’s options, spokesman Michael Pearlman said.
+Republican Wyoming Gov. Mark Gordon is awaiting more information from Interior and the White House to better understand the state’s options, spokesperson Michael Pearlman said.

-In Washington state, home to Mount Rainier and Olympic national parks, Gov. Jay Inslee has no plans to provide more funding or staff to national parks if there’s a shutdown.
-California Gov. Gavin Newsom’s administration said it won’t pay to keep national parks open.
+In Washington, home to Mount Rainier and Olympic parks, Democratic Gov. Jay Inslee has no plans to provide more funding or staff to parks if there’s a shutdown.
+Democratic California Gov. Gavin Newsom’s administration said it won’t pay to keep parks open.